xinhe2/journal-club/content/post/uchg-compbio-jc.md

 In summer 2017 during one of the [Xin He lab](http://xinhelab.org) reading group session we brought up the notion of crowdsourcing the efforts of reading papers.
 The gist is that we should figure out a way to not only share our literature reading notes, but also engage in discussions / debates if there are multiple people interested in the same paper.

 We were excited about the idea.
-But how do we go about doing it?
+But how do we go about implementing it?
 Ideally we want a platform that:

 - Renders well-formatted documents
 - Well organized